heartbeat-sh/documentation/README.md

 # Heartbeat.sh Documentation
 Welcome to [heartbeat.sh](https://heartbeat.sh).
 The easiest way, by far, to set up your own heartbeat monitoring service.

+## Why Heartbeat.sh?
+[Heartbeat.sh](https://heartbeat.sh) is a free [heartbeat monitoring](https://en.wikipedia.org/wiki/Heartbeat_(computing)) tool, for proactively monitoring your servers and processes.
+Heartbeat monitoring makes it easy to monitor processes, especially ones that run on a cron.
+To automate operational checks, just send a heartbeat as part of your process.
+It's that easy!

 ## Getting Started
 Create your own heartbeat server at [heartbeat.sh](https://heartbeat.sh).
 Enter a subdomain for your server, and click on create.